meliorence/react-native-render-html/README.md

 }
 ```

-Here, we have overriden the default `<br />` renderer and made it a blue line.
+Here, we have overriden the default `<hr />` renderer and made it a blue line.

 You can also create your own tags and use them in your HTML content :